rohrerj/scion/doc/BorderRouter.rst

 During processing, packets that have to follow the slow path are identified and forwarded to the slow-path processing routines.
+To do so, we hand over the current buffer to the slow-path routine together with all the information that the processing routine already computed that are required by the slow-path processing routine.
 Rate limiting of slow-path operations is not implemented explicitly, but only implictily through specifying the number of slow-path processing routines in the configuration.
 In case a packet is identified to belong to the slow path but the queue of the slow path is full, the